adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The greatest glory in living lies not in never falling, but in rising every time we fall. - Nelson Mandela</code></pre>
+<pre><code>1 » Do what you can, where you are, with what you have. - Teddy Roosevelt</code></pre>
-<pre><code>2 » Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back. - Himura Kenshin</code></pre>
+<pre><code>2 » You should never give up on life, no matter how you feel.
+No matter how badly you want to give up.” - Canaan</code></pre>
-<pre><code>3 » I have been impressed with the urgency of doing.
-Knowing is not enough; we must apply.
-Being willing is not enough; we must do. - Leonardo da Vinci</code></pre>
+<pre><code>3 » A person grows up when he’s able to overcome hardships.
+Protection is important, but there are some things that a person must learn on his own. - Jiraiya</code></pre>
 </details>

 <!--END_SECTION:waka-->